jerrylai19990120/Daily-Goal-Manager/README.md

 ## Application Description :
 <table> <tr> <td>
-In this pandemic situation where contact between friends and families are limited, people are prone to procrastinate and lay things off.
+In the current pandemic situation where contact between friends and families are limited, people are prone to procrastinate and lay things off.
 This website encourages users to choose or create a task that they want to fulfil every day with other people with the same goal.
 This way, users feel supported and stimulated to achieve their goals every day.
 </td> </tr> </table>

 Contributors: